Greginkansas/-openhab-openhab1wiki/Samples-Rules.md

 		}
 end

-// The gStateON group is a dynamic group that holds all the Items that are in state ON.
+// gStateON is a dynamic group that holds all Items in state ON.
-// The group gets refreshed whenever the gAll group gets an update, i.e. whenever an item changes
+// The group gets refreshed whenever the gAll group gets an update,
+// i.e. whenever an item changes

 rule "What's on - refresh"
     when